Basement Flooding Protection Subsidy Program: Protecting Your Basement From Flooding

 You can also get a subsidy of up to $400 for the cost of severing your weeping tiles from the City’s sewage system.

-For an individual owner of a detached or semi-detached house, the process is simple: find the relevant subsidy applications and apply.
+For an individual owner of a detached or semi-detached house or townhouse, the process is simple: find the relevant subsidy applications and apply.

 You might be liable to additional requirements (as a result of being in a Condo Corporation) before installing or repairing your water-pumping system(s).
 Moreover, your Condo Corporation could work on a widescale plan to improve basement flood prevention in your entire area (such as by improving the lot grading).